Pranav-Vyas/Twitter-Clone/README.md

 - mongoose
 - multer

-## Prerequisites:
+## Prerequisites to run:
-Node.js and MongoDB should be installed on the computer
+Node.js and MongoDB should be installed on the computer.

 ## Steps to run:
 ### to run frontend: